d3borah/debs_learning_spark/README.md

 * .filterWith(func, func)
   * the first function transforms the partition index to a type (simple example:  (i => i), the second function takes the transformed partition index and the RDD elements (simple example: ((a, i) =>  i == 0)  which filters for the elements in partition 0. )

 ### RDD Transformations Specific to particular forms of RDDs.
-Not evaluated until Action.

 ###Pair RDDs
 * .mapValues(func)